• Skip to primary navigation

 Gardening and orchard

-We grew most of what we ate, and what we ate we grew.
+We grew most of what we ate.
 Our urban lot was used mainly for gardening.
-The main crops were potatoes; high in yield and good for storage.
-Beans, beats, carrots, tomatoes, cucumbers, cabbage, and other goodies also grew here for our food supply.
+The main crops were potatoes, high in yield and good for storage.
+Beans, beets, carrots, tomatoes, cucumbers, cabbage, and other goodies also grew here for our food supply.

-The garden was divided into early, tender crop, and late crop area.
+The garden was divided into early, tender crops, and late crop areas.
 The tender crop area was fenced in, so we could start things early, or keep some crops later without the chickens going into it.
-The rest was free chicken run space, except for during the productive months.
+The rest was free chicken run space, except during the productive months.

-Because of the semi desert climate we lived in, the whole garden needed to be irrigated.
-An irrigation system was in place connecting our garden, and all the gardens in the neighbourhood, with a water channel coming from the mountains.
+Because of the semi-desert climate we lived in, the whole garden needed to be irrigated.
+An irrigation system was in place connecting our garden, and all the gardens in the neighborhood, with a water channel coming from the mountains.
 Nothing would have grown without this important part.

 Animals

-We raised a milk cow, who had a calf every year, one or two pigs, meat rabbits as well as chickens and other domestic birds for meat, eggs, and feathers.
+We raised a cow for milk, who had a calf every year, one or two pigs, meat rabbits as well as chickens and other domestic birds for meat, eggs, and feathers.
 We did not grow the feed but had to bring it in.
-All the kitchen scrub was given to the animals as well.
+All the kitchen scraps were given to the animals as well.
 In return, the manure was composted and used in the garden.

-From our own milk supply my mom would make soft cheese, cream, and butter.
+From our own milk supply, my mom would make soft cheese, cream, and butter.
 Plus milk always made a quick drink or meal for us kids.
 Very little of the milk went to the calf.
-Right after birth the calf was separated from the mutter and given milk in a bowl.
-Either the mother caw nor the calf really knew what they were missing, or did they!?
+Right after birth the calf was separated from the mother and given milk in a bowl.
+Nither the mother cow nor the calf really knew what they were missing, or did they!?

 We would make our own sausages, lard, smoked meat, and more.
-Chickens were there for dual purposes, laying eggs and making a chicken soup at the end of the laying time.
-Sometimes we had ducks or geese, again for dual purposes: they made great meat and the feathers were used in bedding.
+Chickens were there for dual purposes, laying eggs and making chicken soup at the end of the laying time.
+Sometimes we had ducks or geese, again for dual purposes: for meat, and the feathers were used in homemade bedding.

 Food preserving and storage

-The cellar was keeping potatoes and other root vegetables fresh.
-The root cellar was a small room accessible through a hole in the pantry covered with a wooden lid.
+The cellar was being used for keeping potatoes and other root vegetables fresh.
+The root cellar was a small room underneath the pantry and accessible through a hole in the pantry, covered with a wooden lid.
 Nothing fancy, but very effective.
 We stored root crops in there from harvest to harvest.

 Animals were butchered in the fall so the meat could be preserved better.
-Meat was smoked and salted.
-We also had a fridge, even though it was mostly in the summer kitchen and only used as a fridge during summer months.
-In the winter the room and the fridge were storage space for meat.
+The meat was smoked and salted.
+We also had a fridge, even though it was mostly in the summer kitchen and only used as a fridge during the summer months.
+In the winter the room and the fridge were storage spaces for meat.
 In the summer we mostly ate vegetables, eggs, and dairy products, plus an occasional chicken.

 Groceries

-Even though we grew and raised a good amount of our food, we were not completely self sufficient.
+Even though we grew and raised a good amount of our food, we were not completely self-sufficient.
 There was no way we could possibly grow any of the grains (wheat or rice) we ate.
 We also bought sugar, salt, and honey.
-Conventional cheese or sausages as well as sweets were a seldom treat.
-Also fats were a desired product.
+Factory-produced cheese or sausages, as well as sweets, were a seldom treat.
+Also, fats were the desired products.

 We were not.